 Blue Flag Beach/Golden Sea Beach

 After visiting the temple, we head to the Blue Flag Beach/Golden Sea Beach.
 It is the cleanest and best-kept beach in Puri.
-Blue Flag is a certification awarded by the Foundation for Environmental Education (FEE).
+The Foundation for Environmental Education (FEE) awards the Blue Flag certification.
 If a beach gets this certification, it has met the organisation’s standards for water quality, safety and other parameters.
 We purchase entry tickets and access the beach.
-Lounging chairs with umbrellas can be rented by the hour.
+You can rent lounging chairs with umbrellas by the hour.
 The beach is clean, with signages and amenities like toilets, drinking water, and changing rooms.
 Since there is an entry fee, the beach is less crowded and free of litter and stalls.
 Seeing the waters and sands are clean and sparkling is a pleasure.

 Ramchandi Temple